jariarkko/arch-model-t/draft-arkko-iab-data-minimization-principle.md

 ### Fingerprinting avoidance

 Fingerprinting warrants a separate discussion.
-Internet technology tends to move towards richer and more power mechanisms over time.
+Internet technology has tended to move towards richer and more power mechanisms over time.
 For instance, full-functionality web and transport layer security stacks are now used for almost all purposes across the network.